Sandy Vance

-Gene Covington Vance (born January 5, 1947) is a former pitcher in Major League Baseball.
+Gene Covington Vance (born January 5, 1947) is an American former pitcher in Major League Baseball.
 Drafted in the second round of the June 1968 secondary phase (behind Steve Garvey, first round) he pitched in 30 games in the 1970s for the Los Angeles Dodgers, including 21 starts and 2 complete games.
 In his first year as a rookie with the Dodgers, he was voted "Dodger Rookie of the Year" for that season with a 7–7 record and the lowest ERA on the Dodger pitchers starting staff.
 Arm injuries during the 1971 season (2–1 record) eventually forced an early retirement from baseball at age 26 in 1973.

 He went to school at Stanford University, graduating "with distinction" (top 15%) with a subsequent graduate degree from California Polytechnic University (Cal Poly Pomona) in Land Planning and Landscape Architecture.
 While a pitcher at Stanford, he compiled a 32–3 win-loss record in his freshman, sophomore, and junior years, with a perfect 15–0 record (including 4 post season wins in Regional and College World Series play) in his sophomore year, a school record that still stands unbroken.
 He was subsequently voted into the Stanford Baseball Hall of Fame.